 Roasted Curried Cauliflower

-- 1 medium size head of cauliflower, chopped into small, bite-size pieces
+- 1 large cauliflower trimmed and chopped into bite-size pieces

 - Preheat oven to 450 degrees F.

-- Mix the cauliflower, about 2 tablespoons of olive oil, and 1/4 teaspoon of salt together so the cauliflower is lightly coated, and then bake in an open dish for about 20 minutes, or until it starts to get tender and tops are browned.
+- Mix the cauliflower, about 1 tablespoon of oil, and 1/4 teaspoon of salt together so the cauliflower is lightly coated, and then bake on the baking sheet for about 20 minutes, or until it starts to get tender and tops are browned.

-- While the cauliflower is baking, place the onions, raisins, about 2 tablespoons of olive oil and a pinch of salt in a frying pan on a low to medium heat.
+- While the cauliflower is baking, place the onions, raisins, about 1 tablespoon of oil and a pinch of salt in a frying pan on a low to medium heat.
 Stir every so often.
-Let it cook slowly, while raisins and onions soften.
+Let it cook slowly, while raisins and onions soften and brown.

-- Right before the cauliflower is ready to come out of the oven, place the butter, water, and curry powder in the frying pan with the onions and raisins.
-Blend well and also mix in a drizzle of honey.
+- Add the roasted cauliflower, curry powder, and water to the frying pan with the onions and raisins.
+Blend well and optionally add a drizzle of honey.
+Stir occasionally for 5 minutes.